syphon-lang/syphon/docs/builtins/math.md

 - cos

-Gives you the cosine of an angle measured in radians
+Gives you the cosine of an angle

 ```
 math.cos(180) # -0.5984600690578581